In Taylor case, limits of law overcome calls for justice

 “Arrest the cops who killed Breonna Taylor” became a rallying cry this summer, emblazoned on T-shirts worn by celebrities and sports stars while protesters filled the streets demanding police accountability.
-In the end, none of the officers were charged with Taylor's killing, although one was indicted for wildly shooting into neighboring apartments.
+In the end, none of the officers were charged with Taylor's killing, although one was indicted for shooting into a neighboring home that had people inside.

 The outcome demonstrates the vast disconnect between widespread public expectation of justice and the limits of the law when police use deadly force.